wizgrav/clubber/README.md

 Bands also provide exponential smoothing for the measurements which is controlled by the **smooth** option.
 This takes an element array of normalized floats, same length as the template property, to use as factors for the smoothing of each respective measurement.
 A value of 1 means instant change and as it goes down to 0 it smooths more.

 A negative value for an element activates the snap mode.
 In this mode when the energy rises it gets smoothed by the factor defined as the **snap** option which should normally be fast (default is 0.33 which is pretty fast) and when falling, it instead uses the abs(value) as the factor.
-This comes in handy for eg kicks which you would want to rise fast but slowly fade down, so you would use something like -0.1 or something like that.
+This comes in handy for eg kicks which you would want the value to rise fast but slowly fade down, so you would use something like -0.1 or something like that.
 There's a single **snap** factor for all measurements of the object and it can be overriden in the options.

 ```javascript
 var band = clubber.band({ // clubber here is the instantiated object from above